 Q3- What are the different types of support available for children with SEND in school?

 Teachers are responsible for teaching SEN groups/individuals.
-Teaching Assistants and HLTAs work mainly with either individual children or small groups.
-Teaching Assistants offer support for children with emotional and social development through our Nurture Group.
+Teaching Assistants and Cover Supervisors work mainly with either individual children or small groups.
 The School Counsellor offers support for children with emotional and social issues.

 For your child this would mean